 Campus Mathematics Graduate Programs near Cleveland

-Admission to math graduate schools varies.
+Admission to math graduate schools varies but most require some background knowledge.
 Often, students need a bachelors degree from an accredited institution in mathematics or a related field.
 Some programs also presume students have some background in courses specific to the program they are applying to.
 These prerequisites might include multivariable calculus, differential equations, matrix theory, probability, programming language and statistics.
-Applicants might also need to write out their goals, have letters of reference and show GRE math test scores.
+Applicants may also need to write out their goals, have letters of reference and show GRE math test scores.

-Masters in math programs could lead to either a Master of Arts (MA) or Master of Science.
-In some math graduate schools, the MA offers a broader curriculum and includes math research.
-By contrast, the MS might be more technical, and students might be able to choose an area of emphasis in subjects like discrete math or scientific computing.
+Masters in math programs could lead to either a Master of Arts (MA) or Master of Science degree.
+In some math graduate schools, the MA program offers a broader curriculum and includes math research.
+By contrast, the MS program might be more technical, and students might be able to choose an area of emphasis in subjects like discrete math, statistics or scientific computing.
+Some programs may also offer a thesis option, which could be preferable for those hoping to go on to earn a doctorate.

 The PhD in math is a terminal research degree.
 Often, a PhD program in math starts with coursework and seminars which are designed to prepare students for various exams.
-Course sequences might include topics such as algebraic topology and theory of probability.
+Courses might cover topics such as algebraic topology and theory of probability.
 Students must successfully pass exams before they continue with their dissertation research.
+Then through their dissertation, they might explore a specific area of interest with the goal of contributing new knowledge to the mathematics field.

 Graduate Certificates in Math are sometimes designed for teachers who want to boost their knowledge and pursue extra licensure with their state or regional education board.
 This type of certificate might be viewed as part of, or in addition to, a masters degree.
 Students could study topics such as linear algebra, advanced calculus and modern geometry.
 Moreover, they might take away stronger communication and analytical skills.